Casino Cruises in Florida

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-Gambling in Florida is strictly controlled and as a result there were a number of casino boats in Florida on short half day casino cruises from a variety of Florida ports, though this number has dropped dramatically in the last decade, particularly with the competition from the large onshore Hard Rock casino gambling resorts run by the Seminole tribe.
+Gambling in Florida is strictly controlled, and as a result, there were several casino boats in Florida on short half-day casino cruises from various Florida ports.
+However, this number has dropped dramatically in the last decade, particularly with the competition from the large onshore Hard Rock casino gambling resorts run by the Seminole tribe.

 There was a time that no matter where you were staying in Florida you were probably only a couple of hours away from a casino cruise port